 Case study by Steve Kouvalis - Information Security and Privacy Manager, Archibus-Serraview

-Archibus-Serraview is a global provider of an integrated workplace management system (IWMS) platform, and Serraview, a cloud-based provider of space optimization and workforce enablement software, recently announced that they have merged to create a leading provider of solutions for managing the modern built environment.
-This powerful business combination unites the ARCHIBUS comprehensive suite of real estate, infrastructure, and facilities management solutions with Serraview’s cloud-first, employee-centric space management software to help organizations optimize the “Workplace of the Future.”
+Archibus-Serraview is a global provider of an integrated workplace management system (IWMS) platform, and Serraview, a cloud-based provider of space optimisation and workforce enablement software, recently announced that they have merged to create a leading provider of solutions for managing the modern built environment.
+This powerful business combination unites the ARCHIBUS comprehensive suite of real estate, infrastructure, and facilities management solutions with Serraview’s cloud-first, employee-centric space management software to help organisations optimise the “Workplace of the Future.”
 The combined company offers thousands of customers around the world an integrated IoT powered, user-friendly platform to effectively manage their real estate facilities, infrastructure, and workplace assets, and enable employees.

 It’s critical to our business success and that of our clients, that we minimise the risks of a data breach, or of a hacker bringing down our application so that clients can’t use it.
 Our clients have a very high expectation regarding Archibus-Serraview’s security and due to this, Archibus-Serraview managements are absolutely on board when it comes to investing in maintaining the most advanced IT security controls.